 Invokana is an oral SGLT2 inhibitor medication used to treat type 2 diabetes.
 It was first released in 2013 and is now quite popular amongst doctors as well as consumers.
 Unfortunately, people are claiming that they have experienced some serious health conditions while taking Invokana (canagliflozin).
 Here, we’ll list some important Invokana facts, including FDA warnings as well as potentially deadly diabetic ketoacidosis, stroke, kidney failure and amputation risks.
-Of course, it’s entirely up to patients to decide whether Invokana dangers may outweigh the drug’s benefits.
+Of course, it’s entirely up to patients to decide whether Invokana side effect dangers may outweigh the drug’s benefits.

 5 Important Invokana Facts